-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (3 of 6) b.
-Participant - Budget Authority ii.
+ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.

-As identified in the MAP-351, services in the PCSP shall be prior authorized.
+As identified in the K-HAT, services in the person-centered service plan shall be prior authorized.
 The participant may negotiate wage rates with employees; however, the hourly rate shall not exceed the maximum rate listed in the waiver for the service.
-The authorized amount will be calculated based on the unit rate set by the participant, multiplied by the number of hours approved on the service plan plus taxes and any environmental mods. or goods and services as approved on the service plan.
+The authorized amount will be calculated based on the unit rate set by the participant, multiplied by the number of hours approved on the service plan plus taxes or goods and services as approved on the service plan.
 The service plan can be modified based on changing needs of the participant.

-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (4 of 6) b.
-Participant - Budget Authority iii.
+iii.
 Informing Participant of Budget Amount.
 Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.

-The person centered service plan is developed based on assessed needs.
+The initial person-centered service plan is developed based on assessed needs.
 Participants and/or their legal representatives are given copies of the plan and also receive a copy of the authorization letter.
-The participant can at any time request a change to the person-centered plan.
-Any change in services are based on change in needs, goal and objectives and require a person-centered team meeting.
+The participant can at any time request a change to the person centered plan.
+Any modification in services are based on change in needs, goal and objectives and require a person centered team meeting.
 The participant will receive updated copies of the plans and authorization letters.

-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
-Participant - Budget Authority iv.
+iv.
 Participant Exercise of Budget Flexibility.
+Select one:

-Select one: Modifications to the participant directed budget must be preceded by a change in the service plan.
+Modifications to the participant directed budget must be preceded by a change in the service plan.

 The participant has the authority to modify the services included in the participant directed budget without prior approval.

 Specify how changes in the participant-directed budget are documented, including updating the service plan.
 When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change:

-Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)

-E-2: Opportunities for Participant-Direction (6 of 6)

-b.
-Participant - Budget Authority